Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Health insurance provision is subject to additional regulation under the framework created by the Health Insurance Acts where the Health Insurance Authority is the regulator.

-Daily business may also bring (re)insurers into contact with other relevant Irish national regulatory bodies such as the Competition and Consumer Protection Commission or the Advertising Standards Authority for Ireland.
+Daily business may also bring (re)insurers into contact with other relevant Irish national regulatory bodies such as the Competition and Consumer Protection Commission, the Data Protection Commission or the Advertising Standards Authority for Ireland.

 Ownership and organisational requirements